15 Min Bistek Tagalog: Filipino Beef Steak With Caramelized onions & Soy Lemon Sauce over Arborio Rice

 Discover this bistek tagalog recipe that is a game changer for weeknight meals.

 If you’ve read a few more of my recipes before, I love sauce.
+Bistek’s signature is all about the sauce, then the signature onions.

-Filipino food is especially sauce driven because the combination of meats, sauce, and being able to combine that with rice (ulam) makes it something available to mostly everyone that is looking for a complete meal.
+Filipino food is especially sauce-driven because the combination of meats, sauce, and being able to combine that with rice (ulam) makes it something available to mostly everyone that is looking for a complete meal.

 Why is it called Bistek Tagalog?